vmware-archive/vmware-vcenter/README.md

         Default value: "VirtualMachine"

   vmotion: (Optional) This parameter notifies whether or not a vMotion is required on the VMkernel port group.
 This parameter is optional in case of the port group of the type "virtualMachine".
-           Valid values : "Enabled" and "Disabled"
+           Valid values : "enabled" and "disabled"

    overridefailback: (Optional) This parameter facilitates the user to override switch failback policy.
-			Valid values : "Enabled" and "Disabled"
+			Valid values : "enabled" and "disabled"
   overridecheckbeacon: (Optional) This parameter facilitates the user to override switch checkbeacon policy.
-			Valid values : "Enabled" and "Disabled"
+			Valid values : "enabled" and "disabled"

-  failback: This parameter is the value of failback policy.This is required if overridefailback is "Enabled"
+  failback: This parameter is the value of failback policy.This is required if overridefailback is "enabled"
 			Valid values : "true" and "false"

-  checkbeacon : This parameter is the value of checkbeacon policy.This is required if overridecheckbeacon is "Enabled"
+  checkbeacon : This parameter is the value of checkbeacon policy.This is required if overridecheckbeacon is "enabled"
            Valid values : "true" and "false"

   mtu :  (Optional) This paramter is used to specify the MTU size for this port group.
 A valid MTU value must not be less than 1500 and must not exceed 9000.

   overridefailoverorder : (Optional) This parameter facilitates the user to override switch failover order.
-			Valid values : "Enabled" and "Disabled"
+			Valid values : "enabled" and "disabled"

   nicorderpolicy : (Optional) This parameter gives option to the user to select active NICs and standby NICs for this port group.
 The value of this parameter must be in a hash format, for example:
 				nicorderpolicy => {